 I next moved on to comparing with the Jouer High Coverage foundation, my favourite and not one I normally wear for work where I’m normally choosing ones I’m trying to finish up.
 The Jouer foundation is very matte, very high coverage and long wearing.
 I’ve found that mattifying primers with this foundation tend to be a bit much, even on my complexion.
 I’ve tried shimmery strobe-creamesque primers too easily hidden by the intense pigment of the foundation, but this has been a dream pairing.
 My skin has a glow to it whilst still keeping the high coverage pigment whilst still retaining a more natural finish as my skin doesn’t look super dry or matte.
 Once I’ve removed my makeup at the end of the day, I feel like my skin feels more hydrated than it normally would have been.

-This primer won’t be for everyone those who only love silicone, pore filling primers will be disappointed by this, but I’ve felt quite surprised about just how much I’ve liked this as it is a step away from what I normally opt for.
+The Stila One Step Correct Primer won’t be for everyone those who only love silicone, pore filling primers will be disappointed by this, but I’ve felt quite surprised about just how much I’ve liked this as it is a step away from what I normally opt for.
 I can see that this would work really well for dry and normal skins too with it’s broad list of qualities.

 This primer is available from Marks and Spencer’s here for £26.

-Have you tried this primer before?
+Have you tried the Stila One Step Correct Primer before?

 Product was gifted for consideration of feature or review from Marks and Spencers.
 My review is honest with my experience of the product.
 Post contains affiliate links.